soki-sama/phtechassessment/README.md

 ## How to Run

-After cloning the GitHub repository
+After cloning the GitHub repository:

 1.- Open an Administrator Power Shell Console
 2.- Navigate to the location of the Propeller.API.csproj (Main Application)